 - Leaf and stem buds are smaller and thinner than fruiting buds.
 Cut back any young side shoots to three or four buds and, finally, completely remove any vigorous shoots that are growing vertically.

-On tip-bearing varieties
+On tip-bearing apple and pear tree varieties

 - Cut each leader and side shoot back to the first bud to encourage more shoots for the following year.